White Tower of Thessaloniki: Modifications

 The Ottoman-built structure itself has been altered substantially over the years.
 Early illustrations show that it was originally covered by a conical roof, like similar towers in the Yedikule Fortress and Rumelihisarı fortress in Istanbul.

 Until its demolition in 1917, a chemise stood at the foot of the tower, supporting the heavy guns and enclosing an area at least three times the diameter of the main tower.
 Octagonal turrets on the chemise and caponiers at ground level provided flanking fire around the tower.
 It is unclear whether the chemise was part of the original scheme for the tower or was a later addition.

 The tower was for centuries part of the walls of the old city of Thessaloniki, separating the Jewish quarter of the city from the cemeteries of the Muslims and Jews.
 The city walls were demolished in 1866.

 From the Red Tower to the White Tower

 The Tower was used by the Ottomans successively as a fortress, garrison and a prison.
 In 1826, at the order of the Sultan Mahmud II, there was a massacre of the rebellious Janissaries imprisoned there.
 Owing to the "countless victims of Ottoman torturers and executioners", the tower acquired the name "Tower of Blood" or "Red Tower" (Kanlı Kule), a name which it kept until the end of the 19th century.

-The current name of The White Tower came to be in 1890, when the tower was whitewashed by a convict in exchange for his freedom.
+The current name of The White Tower came to be in 1890, when it was whitewashed by a convict in exchange for his freedom.